roywong96/cnn_action_prediction/README.md

 # Model Building

+- Before any neural network is being developed,
 - Baseline model is developed with Keras functional API that has a VGG-type network which have two convolutional layers with 3x3 filters along with a max pooling layer.
 - Since the baseline model failed